 Red Deer County employs a hands-on approach to weed management within the County, through various Weed Inspection and Weed Control programs.
 By using multiple control methods such as mechanical mowing, hand-pulling, herbicide application, seeding, and weed inspections, as well as actively involving landowners and maintaining weed management records, the County can limit the spread of invasive weeds in an efficient and proactive way.

-Under the Weed Control Act and Regulations, noxious and restricted (prohibited noxious) weeds must be controlled or eradicated.
+Under provincial legislation, the Weed Control Act identifies weeds of concern as either Prohibited Noxious or Noxious, requiring eradication or control.
 All public and private landowners, including the County, have an obligation to prevent the growth, propagation and spread of these weeds.

 Prohibited Noxious - These restricted weeds pose a serious threat to agriculture and the environment and as such, must be eradicated.
 These weeds are capable of very rapid spread, are extremely competitive and can quickly destroy native